AyuK03/Gesture-Based-Game-Controller_Authentic_Geeks/README.md

 Features:

-1 Gesture Recognition: The primary feature of the controller is its ability to recognize gestures like hand movements and finger gestures to control the Tetris blocks.
+- Gesture Recognition: The primary feature of the controller is its ability to recognize gestures like hand movements and finger gestures to control the Tetris blocks.

-2 Positional Tracking: Ensure accurate tracking of the player's hand or body position, allowing precise control over the
+- Positional Tracking: Ensure accurate tracking of the player's hand or body position, allowing precise control over the
 Tetris pieces' movement.

-3 Rotations: Enable gesture-based rotations for the Tetris pieces.
-For instance, specific gesture to rotate the piece 90 degrees clockwise
+- Rotations: Enable gesture-based rotations for the Tetris pieces.
+For instance, specific gesture to rotate the piece 90 degrees clockwise.

+- Gesture for Dropping: A distinct gesture to make the Tetris piece drop instantly to the bottom.

 # Gesture-Based Game Controller